Deivitto/auditor-docker/README.md

 # Auditor-Toolbox
 ## Intro
-This auditor toolbox, intends to be a public repo where different toolboxs will araise for different goals and be in a 1 click install way.
+This auditor toolbox, intends to be a public repo where different toolboxs will araise for different goals and be in a one-click install way.

 Actually, it's en alpha general version.
-I would like to keep it updated with new tools, new version and everything, feel free to ping me or suggest new improvements ^~^.
+I would like to keep it updated with new tools, new version and everything, feel free to ping me or suggest new improvements.

 ## Index